Train an unstructured document processing model in Microsoft Syntex

 After adding your example files, you need to label them as either positive or negative examples.

-From the model home page, on the Classify files and run training tile, click Train classifier.
-This displays the label page that shows a listing of your example files, with the first file visible in the viewer.
+From the model home page, on the Classify files and run training tile, select Train classifier.
+This step displays the label page that shows a listing of your example files, with the first file visible in the viewer.

 In the viewer on the top of the first example file, you should see text asking if the file is an example of the model you just created.
-If it is a positive example, select Yes.
-If it is a negative example, select No.
+If it's a positive example, select Yes.
+If it's a negative example, select No.

 From the Labeled examples list on the left, select additional files that you want to use as examples, and label them.